 Famke Janssen as Kamala, the empathic metamorph who bonds with Picard in "The Perfect Mate."
 Famke Janssen and Patrick Stewart would later star together in the X-Men film series as Jean Grey and Professor X, respectively.

 Romance on the Set: Patrick Stewart, on the lookout for the next Ex-Ms. Patrick Stewart, dated Jennifer Hetrick (Vash) during Seasons 3 & 4.
 They were briefly engaged during "Q-Pid", but nothing came of it.
+In 2000, six years after TNG ended, Stewart and producer Wendy Neuss did marry.
+They divorced three years later.

 "Skin of Evil" was Denise Crosby's last aired episodenote other than her coming Back for the Dead in an Alternate Timeline in "Yesterday's Enterprise", with her character being killed off.
 In the previous episode, "Symbiosis" (which was actually filmed later), she's in the background at the end, as Picard and Crusher enter the turbolift.
 Just as the doors close she waves goodbye to the camera.